Psst, readers, please read my quote and let it sink in before we start this narrative:

-Continue reading Chronicles of the asinine: new entry – by Terry Howard
+Continue reading Stay in the race! – by Leslie Nelson and Terry Howard

 Hey readers, with African American history top of mind, does the name “Barbara Johns” ring a familiar bell with you?
 If not don’t feel bad, you’re not alone.
 You see, when African American history comes up there are two realities; first, it gets compressed into February (or recently Juneteenth) and, second, it typically cites the well-deserved names as its founder Carter G. Woodson, Dr. Charles Drew, Rosa Parks, George Washington Carver, W. E. B. DuBois Dr. King and others.
 So, I figured that perhaps the Barbara Johns’ story of profound unprecedented courage, the focus of this narrative, may pique your interest.